Program Director: Téofilo Correa

 Church Leadership and Administration

 Students may also choose a different graduate level cognate area of study approved by the PhD Program Committee.

-The expected time to complete a PhD in Religion program is 4 years if no remedial or pre-requisite courses are needed.
-Regular course work must be completed and comprehensive examinations passed within 4 years from the date of initial registration to the program.
+The minimum time to complete a PhD in Religion program is 4 years if no remedial or prerequisite courses are needed.
+Regular coursework must be completed and comprehensive examinations passed within 4 years from the date of initial registration to the program.
 All degree requirements have to be completed within eight years of initial registration.
 The dissertation, including the defense and subsequent revisions, must be completed in four years or less from the time the comprehensive examinations are passed.
-The two time limits (coursework + comprehensives, and dissertation + defense) apply independently, so that shortening one does not lengthen the other.
+The two time limits (coursework + comprehensives, and dissertation + defense) apply independently so that shortening one does not lengthen the other.

 In order to complete the PhD in Religion program, the following requirements must be met:

-1. Complete a curriculum of 48 semester hours of coursework: 30 in the concentration, 12 in a cognate area, and 6 credits in required courses (GSEM 890 PhD Dissertation Proposal – 3 credits, and GSEM 894 Course Development Teaching Practicum – 3 credits).
+1. Complete a curriculum of 48 semester hours of coursework: 30 in the concentration, 12 in a cognate area, and 6 credits in required courses (GSEM 890 PhD Dissertation Proposal, and GSEM 894 Course Development and Teaching Practicum).
 A dissertation (12 semester hours) is also required, bringing the total to 60 semester hours.

 TOTAL Program Credits

 - The student needs to develop a study plan under the guidance of the PhD director in consultation with the respective Department Chair.